 NL invited participants to act as informants in a criminal investigation.
 The relevant experiment (Study 1) comprised ten scenarios where participants discovered information about a gang under investigation.
 In each scenario, an interviewer posed a question to elicit information about the respective discoveries.
 The research employed a within-subjects design during the question-specificity trials.
 High-specificity questions always asked for the complete details participants held, while low-specificity questions were broad because they requested to know any detail about a discovery.
 Participants indicated what they thought their interviewer wanted to know via a predefined response list with three options: their discovery’s bare minimum, medium, or complete details.
 The mixture of high- and low-specificity questions plus the use of a predefined response list might have introduced a potential confound.

-Before an interviewer poses any question, it is reasonable for interviewees to assume that the elicitation of complete details is the de facto purpose of an interview.
 All things being equal, any investigator would want the complete details an interviewee holds, given that complete information would be more beneficial to any investigation than partial details.
 By mixing question-specificity (i.e., within-subject trials), it is possible that participants disregarded the uncertain nature of low-specificity questions.
 They might have inferred that their interviewer always wanted to know complete details because that same interviewer also frequently asked for complete details—the de facto purpose of any investigative interview.
 Moreover, NL’s design could have made such an assumption even more salient by presenting participants with a predefined list including complete details as a choice option.
 Taken together, NL’s design may have influenced participants to always hone in on complete details.

 A further limitation of NL’s procedure (Study 1) is that pragmatic correspondence was designed to be equivalent to complete details such that complete details pragmatically corresponded to high-specificity questions.
 Put differently, high-specificity questions always asked for complete details in any given scenario (NL, Study 1).
 However, pragmatic correspondence does not necessarily denote complete or partial information.
 Pragmatic correspondence refers to specific information that, all things being equal, will truthfully answer an interviewer’s question; suppose the interviewee holds such information.
 As noted, NL’s protocol might have influenced interviewees to assume their interviewer always wanted to know complete details, regardless of question specificity.
 And because the experiment also equalized the status of pragmatic correspondence and complete details, the study may have failed to test whether high- versus low-specificity questions, indeed, draw attention to specific details.